matgar1997/Flask_Login_Example/README.md

 Optional step, if using VS Code install SQLite by alexcvzz from market place
 This will let you have a graphical representation of the database

+At this point ./project/db.sqlite3 should exist, right click on it too see "Open Database" if installed option step

+On the bottom left SQLite Explore should have 1 database an 1 user table Press the arrow/play button next to user to view current users (should be empty since no user was created yet)